 USA QROPS v SIPP FAQ No1 – A 401k and an IRA retirement plan, commonly used in the US, will not accept payments originating from a UK pension scheme.

-For those with exising QROPS-It depends.
-Any advice should have taken into account your pension tax credits in the USA.
-To answer this requires specialist advice .
-It is worth noting that these previous QROPS transfers have not been tested through the courts and so there are potential grey areas; for example, if you are already a US resident then the IRS would not have confirmed in correspondence that a transfer from a UK pensions to an overseas QROPS would qualify as an “eligible rollover distribution (Section 402c)”.
+It depends, and is linked to whether you are currently resident in the USA or live outside the USA.
+Any advice should take into account your pension tax credits in the USA.
+To answer this requires specialist advice before a recommendation can be made.
+It is worth noting that QROPS transfers have not been tested through the courts and so this are grey areas, and if you are already a US resident then the IRS will not confirm in correspondence that a transfer from a UK pensions to an overseas QROPS would qualify as an “eligible rollover distribution (Section 402c).

 Those that hold UK schemes can refer to the IRS release in May 2010 which states: